Tutorial: Enable co-management for existing Configuration Manager clients

 Select OK to save this configuration.

 Next, we'll set up auto-enrollment of devices with Intune.
 With automatic enrollment, devices you manage with Configuration Manager automatically enroll with Intune.

-Automatic enrollment also lets users enroll their Windows 10 devices to Intune.
+Automatic enrollment also lets users enroll their Windows 10 or later devices to Intune.
 Devices enroll when a user adds their work account to their personally owned device, or when a corporate-owned device is joined to Azure Active Directory.

 Sign in to the Azure portal and select Azure Active Directory > Mobility (MDM and MAM) > Microsoft Intune.